 How do you capture profound insights from your customers and how might you use these insights to create real, lasting value for them?

 Through continuous validation, Microsoft was able to co-create and weigh various options for its customers, at high speed, in order to add value continuously.
-This method has been integrated into the daily course of business at Microsoft.
+This has led to a faster grow than their neighbors and doubled growth each year.
+The method has been integrated into the daily course of business at Microsoft.

 When Microsoft Netherlands wanted to inspire developers, but also “the next entrepreneur”, with its cloud platform Azure, they came with a lot of questions.
 Mainly, who is our target group and how do they think about technological innovation?
 Niels Lohuis, Azure Direct & Channel Business Lead, explains how he and his colleagues learned to effectively map customer needs and how the tools are used daily.

 The project, to better market Microsoft Azure, took place during an important transformation in the market.
 “Until recently, Microsoft was an indirect player on the market,” Lohuis begins.
 “Nobody ordered software directly from Microsoft, there was always a distributor or other party between us and the customer.
 That has changed.
 The market now has a huge technical need, and many companies have gained knowledge of their own.
 That means that many current customers want to buy directly from the supplier.”